 We told you last summer about the R22 phase out and with warmer temperatures approaching, Climate Control Service Experts wanted to remind you of your choices.

-If you have air conditioning equipment installed earlier than 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed earlier than 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 R22 refrigerant is no longer produced in North America.

 You can purchase recycled R22 now for existing air conditioning systems that use this particular refrigerant.

 The cost of R22 is increasing because of the decreasing supply, and won’t be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?